Bevia/DUKPT-KSN-key-generator/src/main/kotlin/org/corebaseit/dukptksnkeygenerator/transactionsimulator/emv/README.md

    •	Common values:
    •	80 → ARQC (Authorization Request Cryptogram)
    •	40 → TC (Transaction Certificate)
-   •	00 → AAC (Application Authentication Cryptogram - declined)
+   •	00 → AAC (Application Authentication Cryptogram—declined)

-🔐 This tells the issuer how the transaction was processed by the card.
+🔐 This tells the issuer how the card processed the transaction.

 ⸻